jpvoliveira/my-wallet/README.md

 ## Sobre

-Este aplicativo foi criado para auxiliar o usario no controle do seu dinheiro.
+Este aplicativo foi criado para auxiliar o usuário no controle do seu dinheiro.
 Até o momento foram implementadas as seguintes funcionalidades:
 - Cadastro do usuario
 - Login do usuario